Why is gardening so important for kids?

 I’ve loved gardening since I could first hold a trowel.
 And when I wasn’t playing in the garden, I was working in it with my brother and sister.
-Both my parents were keen gardeners and we earned our pocket money by helping out.
+Both my parents were keen gardeners, and we earned our pocket money by helping out.

-We were lucky enough to have a medium-sized garden with a big lawn.
-Each of us kids had our own border to grow stuff in.
-I used to buy plants from the church fete for mine.
+As kids, we were lucky enough to have a decent sized garden with a big lawn.
+And each of us had our own border to grow.
+In fact, I used to buy plants from the church fete for mine.
 I was already supporting my local community without knowing it!

-One of my favourites was plants was Berginia Elephant-Ear.
+Back then, one of my favourites was plants was Berginia Elephant-Ear.
 Because the foliage is unique and rubbery.
 Plus, as the name suggests, the leaves look just like green elephant’s ears!
 These are pleasure for multiple senses!
 Plus, they flower in spring and they’re as hard as nails.

-Another was Stachys, which has soft, fluffy foliage that earned it the nickname Lamb’s Ears.
-It’s a ground-covering perennial with leaves that last into autumn or winter, though the plant is not properly evergreen.
+Another was Stachys, which, because of its soft, fluffy foliage, has earned the nickname Lamb’s Ears.
+It’s a ground-covering perennial and has leaves that last into autumn or winter.
+However, the plant isn’t technically an evergreen.

 I loved tactile plants like this, in fact, I still do!
 And I’d walk around the garden appreciating the textures, marvelling at the colours and enjoying the fragrances.
 That’s how I started growing things.
-From school I went to horticultural college.

 But I was lucky.
 I believe every child across Britain should have access to a garden.
 Sadly, this just isn’t a reality, right now.
 And that’s why I’m a passionate supporter of the Royal Horticultural Society’s Campaign for School Gardens.

 Here we are, getting our hands dirty at an RHS school garden in Cardiff.
 So far, over 18,500 schools have signed up to the campaign.
-But there are still around 12,000 to go, so if you’re a teacher get online here for advice, resources and a free starter pack full of information.
+But there are still around 12,000 to go.
+So, if you’re a teacher, get online here for advice, resources, and a free starter pack full of information.

 And finally, if you’re interested in working in horticulture, check out growcareers.co.uk.
 It’s a great initiative set up by the horticultural industry to help attract new talent.
-You’ll find tons of information and advice about finding your feet – and a job.
+Plus, you’ll find tons of information and advice about finding your feet – and a job.
 Best of luck!